dhmspector/ZeitSatTrack/README.md

 _ZeitSatTrack_ is provides as a manager class that can operated in one of 2 modes: auto-updating and manual.

-- _Autoupdating mode_ will fire off calls to  _ZeitSatTrackDelegate_ to notify subscribers that satellites of interest have new positions.
+- _Autoupdating mode_ will fire off calls to a registered _ZeitSatTrackDelegate_ to notify subscribers that satellites of interest have new positions.

-- _Manual mode_ allows the calling application to ask for updates to a specific satellite by name (or all known satellites); the values return will be the name of the satellite and a set of GeoCoordinate presenting the position (lat/lon) and altitude of the satellite.
+- _Manual mode_ allows the calling application to ask for updates to a specific satellite by name (or all known satellites); the values returned will be the name of the satellite and a set of GeoCoordinate presenting the position (lat/lon) and altitude of the satellite.
 Other info about a specific satellite can be requested of the satellite object via other convenience APIs listed below.

 ## Setup and Initialization
-## Instantiating
+## Instantiating the Manager
 **import** ZeitSatTrack into your Swift files with

 ```swift
 import ZeitSatTrack
 ```

-then:
+then instantiate the library with:

 ```swift
 let satTracker = ZeitSatTrackManager.sharedInstance